ExpediaGroup/styx/docs/developer-guide/plugins-scenarios.md

 ### Synchronously transforming response

 This example demonstrates how to synchronously transform a HTTP response.
-We will use a `Eventual.map` method to add an "X-Foo" header to the response.
+We will call `Eventual.map` to add an "X-Foo" header to the response.

 ```java
 import com.hotels.styx.api.HttpInterceptor;